 There is a lot for this little dachshund mix to take in!

 We rescued her at 4 months old from the Devore Animal Shelter in San Bernardino and she’s now acclimating to living in a 2 level home with two cats and two humans!
-Needless to say, there’s lots for her to explore at the moment, and she’s definitely exploring!
+Needless to say, there is a lot for her to explore at the moment, and she’s definitely exploring!

 So you’re probably wondering what we ended up naming her, amiright?
 So without further ado, this little cutie’s name is… ::drumroll please::